googleapis/python-texttospeech/UPGRADING.md

     ) -> cloud_tts.SynthesizeSpeechResponse:
 ```

+> **NOTE:** The `request` parameter and flattened keyword parameters for the API are mutually exclusive.
+> Passing both will result in an error.

-For this method, both of these calls are valid:
+Both of these calls are valid:

 ```py
 response = client.synthesize_speech(